 Working carefully, let us proceed with the actual construction of the timber wall.

 Level the subsoil in the trench and install a 4-6" layer of crushed stone to provide stability and avoid excessive settling of the finished wall.
+String a carpenter's line to keep the wall straight, --or curve and angle as desired.
+Pack the crushed stone with a mechanical packer if available.

 Install the first row of ties on the bed of crushed rock and carefully level it.

-drive the steel bars into the ground to hold the ties in place securely.
+Cut 2' or longer sections of construction steel reinforcing bar or other suitable steel bar.
+Drill holes through the ties at both ends, and using the sledge hammer, drive the steel bars into the ground to hold the ties in place securely.
 Check to make sure they are lined up properly.The first course is now complete.

 Install the perforated weeping tile level with the bottom of the timber, on the UPHILL side of the timber, placing the holes facing DOWN, and cover the pipe with crushed rock.
 Route the ends of the weeping tile to a suitable location where they can be terminated in crushed rock or gravel.